doron2402/devops-training-app/README.md

 ## About the stack
-- Nodejs application running on node LTS 20.13.1 (check .nvmrc file)
+- Nodejs application running on node LTS 20.13.1 (check .nvmrc file) Make sure to run `nvm use` to set your local node version. you can install it using  `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash`
 - Postgresql DB
 - Redis DB
 - Fastify Node.js framework